hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

 Go back to the Kubernetes tenant management GUI.
 Now, in the `Service endpoints` tab, you can see the access point is mapped to HPE Ezmeral Runtime Gateway.

+![image](https://user-images.githubusercontent.com/72959956/138668836-0313c1c5-e720-4575-a759-842c85d5502c.png)

-You can also find the port by running the command `describe services`.
+You can also find the port by running the command `kubectl describe services`.
 The access point will be shown under the key annotations.

-![image](https://user-images.githubusercontent.com/72959956/138668836-0313c1c5-e720-4575-a759-842c85d5502c.png)

 ![image](https://user-images.githubusercontent.com/72959956/138810536-f1255048-2d91-44eb-ba33-ccc4bc52ca1e.png)

+Now, the services has mapped to the gateway and you can now access it though the gateway.
+A hello world message will appear when you `curl` a the URL.

 ```bash
 # check your port number on the GUI
 curl http://ez-gateway.hpeilab.com:10022/
 ```
-[explain of the code]